 Line voltage connections can be made through either the right or left side panel.
-The furnace is shipped configured for a left side electrical connection.
-To make electrical connections through the opposite side of the furnace, the junction box must be relocated to the right side prior to making electrical connections.
-To relocate the junction box, perform the following steps.
+The furnace is shipped conigured for a right side electrical connection.
+To make electrical connections through the opposite side of the furnace, the junction box must be relocated to the left side prior to making electrical connections.
+To relocate the juntion box, perform the following steps.